mastering23/puppy-bowl/README.md

 const element = document.getElementById("myElement");

-// Set the display property to "none" element.style.display = "none"; to show on and off data
+// Set the display property to "none" element.style.display = "none" /"block"; to show on and off data

     - Get back to the roster from the details page